-The Neighbourhood Plan should plan positively to help accommodate identified strategic housing need but residents are keen that this is absorbed within the environmental constraints identified and can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
+Residents are keen to ensure that development is absorbed within the environmental constraints identified and can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
 When planning new development it is important to understand the characteristics of each area of the town and designs should protect and enhance attractive areas and improve those which are less attractive.